ipfs/ipfs-docs/docs/concepts/content-addressing.md

 ---
-title: Content IDentifiers (CIDs)
+title: Content Identifiers (CIDs)
 description: Learn about how content addressing works and how content identifiers, or CIDs, play a crucial role in IPFS.
 ---

-# Content IDentifiers (CIDs)
+# Content Identifiers (CIDs)

 As described in [IPFS and the problems it solves](../concepts/what-is-ipfs.md), IPFS is a modular suite of protocols purpose built for the organization and movement of <VueCustomTooltip label="A way to address data by its hash rather than its location (IPs)." underlined multiline>content-addressed data</VueCustomTooltip>.
-In this guide, you'll learn more about the fundamentals of content-addressing in IPFS and how IPFS uses Content IDentifiers (CIDs) to handle content-addressed data.
+In this guide, you'll learn more about the fundamentals of content-addressing in IPFS and how IPFS uses Content Identifiers (CIDs) to handle content-addressed data.

 ## What is a CID?